Ageless Elegance: Bridal Beauty Blossoms at 40+.

 Brides Makeup Tip #5 - Skin and Base

 Moving onto your base foundation.
 I've never been a fan of full coverage foundations.
-But I know some of you are. (one popular brand left brides looking like paper on their photos) But as skin gets older, heavier formulas look more apparent on the skin and less natural.
-Thankfully there are lots of light reflecting formulas that will give you a glowy finish without weighing the skin down.
+But I know some of you are. (one popular brand left brides looking as white as a sheet of paper in their photos) But as skin gets older, heavier formulas look more apparent on the skin and less natural.
+Thankfully there are lots of light reflecting, hydrating formulas that will give you a glowy finish without weighing the skin down.

 Quite often I find Airbrush Makeup just the right amount of natural long lasting coverage and most brides over 40 seem to love it.
 You can read more here .10 Benefits of Airbrush Makeup for Your Wedding Day (paulapacemakeupartist.co.uk)